rob-mosher/collaborators-framework/README.md

 # Impact Above Origin

-Welcome to the `Collaborators` Framework!
-Guided by the principle of **Impact Above Origin**, this project celebrates the value of contributions regardless of their source. `COLLABORATORS.md` offers a foundational standard for recognizing conceptual, creative, and non-traditional forms of collaboration, transcending traditional definitions of contribution.
+Welcome to the `Collaborators Framework`!
+Guided by the principle of **Impact Above Origin**, this project celebrates the value of contributions regardless of their source. `COLLABORATORS.md` and footers within commit messages offer a foundational standard for recognizing conceptual, creative, and non-traditional forms of collaboration, transcending traditional definitions of contribution.

 ## Purpose